-- Serve in the capacity of the "authority having jurisdiction" representing the State Fire Marshal for resolution of disputed fire and life safety code related matters.
+- Serve in the capacity of "authority having jurisdiction" representing State Fire Marshal for resolution of disputed fire and life safety code related matters.

 - See other examples of duties below.

-We provide limitless opportunities, we hire for diversity and new perspectives, and we accomplish meaningful work while maintaining a work/life balance.
-We participate in a competitive benefits package with comprehensive healthcare policies including medical and dental coverage, retirement plan options, paid time off and more!
+Benefits: We provide limitless opportunities, we hire for diversity and new perspectives, and we accomplish meaningful work while maintaining a work/life balance.
+We also participate in a competitive benefits package with comprehensive healthcare policies including medical and dental coverage, retirement plan options, paid time off and more!
 We also encourage a healthy work-life balance for all employees!

-Watch the video below to see that it's like to be a State of CT employee!
+Watch the video below to see what it's like to be a State of CT employee!

 - The minimum experience and training requirements must be met by the close date on the job opening, unless otherwise specified.